computational-research-lab/eskape-comparative-genomics/README.md

 If you use this code or data, please cite the manuscript (in preparation) and the Zenodo dataset:

-> Kumar, P., & Singh, S. (2026). *Comparative Genomics of ESKAPE Pathogens: Integrating Pan-genome Architecture, Antimicrobial Resistance, and Virulence Factor Repertoires* [Dataset].
-Zenodo. https://doi.org/10.5281/zenodo.20484092
+> Kumar, P., & Singh, S. (2026). *Comparative Genomics of ESKAPE Pathogens: Integrating Pan-genome Architecture, Antimicrobial Resistance, and Virulence Factor Repertoires* (Version 2) [Dataset].
+Zenodo. https://doi.org/10.5281/zenodo.21283840

 ---